-Hong Kongers defy police with unauthorized protest
+Hong Kong protesters defy police, set up roadblocks

-HONG KONG (AP) - Hong Kong protesters again flooded streets on Sunday, ignoring a police ban on the rally and demanding the government meet their demands for accountability and political rights.
+HONG KONG (AP) - Hong Kong protesters again flooded streets on Sunday, ignoring a police ban on the rally and setting up barricades amid tear gas and firebombs.

-Protest leaders carried a black banner at the front of the procession with a slogan, “Five main demands, not one less.”
+Protest leaders carried a black banner at the front of the procession with a slogan, “Five main demands, not one less,” as they pressed their calls for accountability and political rights.

+Black-clad and masked protesters barricaded streets at multiple locations in Kowloon, where the city’s subway operator restricted passenger access.
+A firebomb was tossed at one subway station.

+The protesters tore up paving stones from the sidewalk and scattered them on the road, commandeered plastic safety barriers and unscrewed metal railings to form makeshift roadblocks.

 Police had beefed up security measures for the unauthorized rally, the latest in the 5-month-old unrest rocking the semi-autonomous Chinese city.

-Water-filled plastic security barriers went up around a rail terminal where the protest march will finish.
-The city’s subway operator restricted passenger access to the West Kowloon train station.

-Supporters of the movement gathered at the rally’s starting point on a waterfront promenade.
-Many wore masks in defiance of a recently introduced ban on face coverings at public gatherings, and volunteers handed more out to the crowd.
+Many of the supporters of the movement wore masks in defiance of a recently introduced ban on face coverings at public gatherings, and volunteers handed more out to the crowd.

 Organizers said they wanted to use their right to protest, as guaranteed by the city’s constitution despite the risk of arrest.